Suitable for flexible internal wiring where heat resistance, soft bending and equipment routing are important.

 Can high temperature cable also be abrasion resistant?

-Yes, some constructions are better for heat plus wear.
-Describe the contact surface, movement and installation route when requesting a recommendation.
+Yes.
+Some constructions are better for heat plus surface wear.
+Please describe the contact surface, movement condition, vibration and installation route when requesting a recommendation.

 Send your project parameters for cable recommendation.

-Share application, voltage, current, conductor size, core count, route length, installation environment, standard, color, marking and packaging requirements.
-ZION can help organize a practical cable BOM for the project.
+Share application, voltage, current, conductor size, core count, route length, temperature condition, installation environment, standard, color, marking and packaging requirements.
+ZION can help organize a practical cable direction for sampling and RFQ.